What Is Concrete Screed?

 4. The materials required for concrete screed are cement, sand, and water.
 Sometimes additives and admixtures are also added if prescribed.
 They are easily and locally available.

-5. Concrete screed provides a surface level and a certain suﬃcient height to the flooring.
+5. It provides a surface level and a certain suﬃcient height to the flooring.

-1. The consistency of the mixture should be kept accordingly to suit the requirements of the flooring.
+1. The consistency of the mixture should be maintained accordingly to suit the requirements of the flooring.
 If the consistency is not maintained, the screed shall not resist the expected load.

 3. The layer of concrete screed should be properly cured.
 If it is not cured properly, its strength and abrasive resistance are aﬀected.